cseelye/dev-environment/windows-setup.md

 Reboot when the install is complete, and launch **Ubuntu** from the start menu to finish the configuration and create a user.
 Use the same username and password as your Windows install (not required but for your sanity).

 Fresh WSL install on latest Win11 should have a /etc/wsl.conf already.
-In a WSL terminal, edit/create a wsl.conf file, make sure sytemd is enabled, and enable file metadata (this makes commands like chmod work).
+In a WSL terminal, edit/create a wsl.conf file, make sure systemd is enabled, and enable file metadata (this makes commands like chmod work).
 ```
 cat <<EOF | sudo tee /etc/wsl.conf
 [boot]